Pokotuz/HelloWorld/README.md

 ## Installation
 :heavy_exclamation_mark: iOS 10.0+ target deployment

-:heavy_exclamation_mark: SSH key needed : Please provide your 'SSH key' pair to Lead of 'IT Team B' for authorized to production repository
+:heavy_exclamation_mark: SSH key needed : Please provide your `SSH key` pair to Lead of `IT Team B` for authorized to production repository

 Using [CocoaPods](https://cocoapods.org) Simply add the following line to your Podfile: